 The loss of a loved one is a difficult time.
 The process of going through the person’s property and figuring out her debts is a responsibility that will fall to someone.
 That someone is the person who will be handling the estate.
 Jana McCreary represents those persons in charge of handling things after someone dies.
-Whether we begin with an introductory call or move straight to the consultation, McCreary Law Office understands how overwhelming it can be and will work with you to understand your role and what needs to be done.
+Whether we begin with a Discovery Call or move straight to the Probate Strategy Session, McCreary Law Office understands how overwhelming it can be and will work with you to understand your role and what needs to be done.

 Who the Client Is

 McCreary Law Office represents the person who will handle the details of an estate after someone dies; this person is the personal representative for the estate.
 If the deceased person had a will, the personal representative is called the executor or executrix.
 If there is no will, the personal representative is usually called the administrator.

 Texas law lists an order of priority for who will be the personal representative: